reedmusic/exercises/jazz/2b/2b-7_easter.md

 	<details>4 choruses</details>

-6. Name the scale degree the trumpet player starts their solo on
+6. Name the scale degree the trumpet player starts their solo on.

 	<details>b3</details>